CSE512-14W/a3-fahadp/README.md

 Kerosene powered refrigerators are more in southern part of Benin.
 More functional electric refrigerators, that are at most 5 years old, are in southern part of Benin.

+##Development Process

+I started by getting right permission to use the dataset for this class.
+It took some back and forth emails.

+Once I got the permission, I converted the data to play in excel (1 hrs)

+Looked at the datasets and see interesting aspects in excel first (5 hrs)

+After I had a good idea what I want to draw and what data I am putting in visualization, I converted the data to JSON (1 hr)

+Looked at different examples of D3 and studied couple of libraries to help me in my visualization (4 hrs)

+Started working with third party code to make my visualization and kept running into issues to make the interactions the way I want it to look like (I don't know, maybe too long)

+Played with my visualization and learned quite a bit about my own research data.
+Wrote the write-up.
+(6 hrs)

 ##Library/3rd Party Code Used: